hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 `data.attributes.hcl`                    | bool   | `false` | Whether to evaluate the value of the variable as a string of HCL code.
 Has no effect for environment variables.
 `data.attributes.sensitive`              | bool   | `false` | Whether the value is sensitive.
 If true, variable is not visible in the UI.

-Trying to save 2 variables of the same name and category among any global variable sets will result in a 422 response.
+Terraform Cloud does not allow different global variable sets to contain conflicting variables with the same name and type.
+You will receive a 422 response if you try to add a conflicting variable to a global variable set.

 Status  | Response                                     | Reason(s)
 --------|----------------------------------------------|----------